getify/CAF/README.md

 Create a cancelation token (via `new CAF.cancelToken()`) to pass into your wrapped `function*` generator, and then if you cancel the token, the `function*` generator will abort itself immediately, even if it's presently waiting on a promise to resolve.

-Moreover, the generator itself is provided the cancelation token's `signal`, so you can call another `function*` generator via **CAF** and pass along that shared `signal`.
-In this way, a single cancelation signal can cascade across all the **CAF**-wrapped functions in the chain of execution:
+The generator receives the cancelation token's `signal`, so from inside it you can call another `function*` generator via **CAF** and pass along that shared `signal`.
+In this way, a single cancelation signal can cascade across and cancel all the **CAF**-wrapped functions in a chain of execution:

 ```js
 var token = new CAF.cancelToken();